stsurya/Linux/Day-1/LinuxIQ-2.md

 A) You can set this in two ways:

 - `sudo useradd <username>` won't ask for password and other details.
 This is non-interactive.
-- `sudo adduser <username>` will ask for passowrd and it is more user-friendly and suitable for standard user setups
+- `sudo adduser <username>` will ask for passowrd and it is more user-friendly and suitable for standard user setups.

 ## 22) How to switch from one user to another user in linux ?